Visiting Albania...

 The 14:15 train from Tiranė to Durrės calls at Vora.

-'They went that-a-way...'
+"They went that-a-way..."
 A statue in Durrės.

-The Thomas Cook Rail Map of Europe is the best and most comprehensive map of train routes right across Europe, from Portugal in the west to Istanbul, Moscow & Ukraine in the east, from Finland in the north to Sicily & Crete in the south.
-High speed & scenic routes are highlighted.
-Highly recommended!
-Buy online at www.amazon.co.uk (worldwide delivery).
+Rail Map Europe is the map I recommend, covering all of Europe from Portugal in the west to Moscow & Istanbul in the east, Finland in the north to Sicily & Athens in the south.
+Scenic routes & high-speed lines are highlighted.
 See an extract from the map.
+Buy online at www.europeanrailtimetable.eu (shipping worldwide) or at www.amazon.co.uk (UK addresses).

 Back to home page